markshelgren/noteTaker/README.md

 ## Acknowledgments

-- The advisors, instructors, and TAs at the Coding Bootcamp at the University of Texas at Austin
+- The advisors, instructors, and TAs at the Coding Bootcamp at the University of California, Irvine
-- Tutoring staff at Trilogy (Brittany and Michelle, thanks for the hack-a-thon and one-on-one support)
-- Fellow classmates at the Coding Bootcamp at UT-Austin
+- Fellow classmates at the Coding Bootcamp at UC Irvine
 - Friends in the industry